balihoo/balihoo-blip-sdk-node/README.md

 - source (string):  The source of the location data

 ### patchLocation()
-Creates or updates a location
+Updates a location at the specified event level

 Parameters:
 - brandKey (string):  The brand key (required)